AngleProtocol/angle-docs/governance/angle-token/README.md

 Every week, governance will be able to adjust the distribution of tokens between each stakeholder.
 The amount of ANGLE distributed will be divided by 1.5^(1/52) = 1.007827 every week, equivalent to dividing the tokens emission by 1.50 every year.

+Details on how ANGLE token owners can vote to allocate the liquidity mining supply are available in [this page](../voting.md)

 ### DAO Treasury: Bonding Curve and Future Protocol Incentives

 20% of the tokens are controlled by the DAO Treasury: the DAO will be able to vote for how and where to allocate these tokens.